-In order to create a cohesive and meaningful learning programme for our children, we try to identify links during the planning stage.
+In order to create a cohesive and meaningful learning programme for our children, we identify links during the planning stage to our question led creative curriculum.

 Religious Education contributes to the teaching of other subjects.

 Literacy

 R.E. promotes the skills of reading, writing, speaking and listening.
 Some texts used in the Literacy hour have religious themes or content encouraging the discussion of ideas.